astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Deployment.md

     - Run the SQL query `RESTORE DATABASE [Cheetah] FROM DISK='/var/opt/mssql/Cheetah.bak' WITH MOVE 'Cheetah' TO '/var/opt/mssql/data/Cheetah.mdf', MOVE 'Cheetah_log' TO '/var/opt/mssql/data/Cheetah_log.ldf'` and hit enter
     - Type `GO` into the SQL command and hit enter to restore the database from the Cheetah.bak database backup file

+### To stop system operations...
+- Change directory to the root folder of the repository (where docker-compose.yml is):
+    - `docker stop bsudeveloper-portal` to stop the containers **OR**
+    - Open Docker Desktop and click the stop button on each container individually or the root container

 ## Troubleshooting
 - In case of an issue, consult the following steps to properly troubleshoot the issue:
     - Ensure the back-end and front-end are both running properly (see the Starting/Stopping System Operations section for more detail).